joey8angelo/LL1-parser-generator/README.md

 # LL1 parser
 Input an LL(1) grammar into grammar.txt.
-The grammmar must include S as the start symbol, nonterminals must be uppercase only and can include non alphabetic characters.
-Terminals are lowercase only and can also include special characters.
-Each token must be seperated by a space.
-Epsilon is denoted with %, rules are in form NONTERMINAL > terminals\NONTERMINALS.
-NONTERMINAL > > is allowed.
+The grammmar must include S as the start symbol, and each token must be seperated by a space.
+Epsilon is denoted with %, and $ is reserved for eof.
+The > symbol does not need to be used any single character after the first token is ignored, meaning S > >, S . token, S  token are all valid, notice the double spaces in the last rule.
 ```
 S > E
 E > T E'
 E' > + T E'
 E' > - T E'
+E' > %
 T > F T'
 T' > * F T'
 T' > / F T'
+T' > %
 F > ( E )
 F > num
 ```